sourcegraph/deploy-sourcegraph/docs/configure.md

 4. Deploy the changes by following the [instructions to update to the site configuration](#update-site-configuration).

 5. Refer to the [Configure network access](#configure-network-access) section to make sure that `sourcegraph-frontend`'s port `3443` is properly exposed.

+**WARNING:** Do NOT commit the actual TLS cert and key files to your fork (unless your fork is private **and** you are okay with storing secrets in it).

+Add the `kubectl create secret ...` command to `configure/create-immutable-and-secrets.sh` and commit the outstanding changes.

 ## Configure repository cloning via SSH